isaartiga/Transcriptomic-eQTL/README.md

 - **cis-eQTL Analysis**: Uncover genetic variants influencing gene expression in plasmacytoid dendritic cells (pDCs) using DEGs.
 - **Genotypic Variability**: Compare the allelic frequencies of key cis-eQTL-associated single nucleotide polymorphisms (SNPs) between RRMS patients and healthy controls.
 - **Pathway Enrichment**: Explore the functional implications of cis-eQTL results through GO and KEGG pathway enrichment.
-- **Contextualization**: Compare findings with previous eQTL studies in neurological diseases and reference genotype databases such as the GWAS catalog.

 A comprehensive workflow diagram summarizes the analyses, bioinformatic tools used, and results (workflow_transcriptomic_eQTL).